Cycle 4 (2015 Deadline)

 Summary of Recent Activities

-In the quarter ending December 2017, Over 278 field collected samples for Reference Library creation are being sub-sampled to tissue FluidX tubes to generate tissue barcodes.
+In the quarter ending March 2018, over 278 field collected samples for Reference Library creation are being sub-sampled to tissue FluidX tubes to generate tissue barcodes.

 In Tanzania, visits to the Forestry check points in the outskirts of Dar es Salaam were carried out at Gongo la Mboto and Kisarawe.
 These are among the entry points of forest products into Dar es Salaam City.
 A visit was also carried out to the Phytosanitary section at the Julius Nyerere International Airport: The list of plant species exported through the JNIA was generated at the Phytosanitary section Lastly, A visit was made to the Dar es Salaam harbour for the plant species in trade recorded by the port authority.
 Some plants exported in masses include medicinal plants.